cs3org/OCM-API/IETF-OCM.md

 * REQUIRED share (string)
   A unique identifier for the resource.
   Example: 1234567890abcdef or https://cloud.example.org/files/data.txt

+The Sending Server MUST verify the HTTP Signature on the Request for a Share before acting on it.

 After receiving a request for a Share, the Sending Party MAY send a Share Creation Notification to the Receiving Party